 Sugar Creek Gang series by Paul Hutchens – Based on his life growing up with six brothers, the Sugar Creek Gang is a great way to show your boys what it means to be a Christian as a boy.
 Fun, funny, and enjoyable, these are an essential part of childhood in our family.
 We don’t like as much the new series by Pauline Hutchens Wilson and Sandy Dengler – they are updated to fit modern culture and lose much of the charm.
 These are aimed at younger guys than the Henty novels.
 We love the audiobooks for listening to in the car.
-Our friends at Beloved Books carry them.
+We have just starting carrying these!
+Click here.

 Jungle Doctor series by Paul White – These are absolutely fascinating!
 The account of a missionary doctor in Tanzania, these books are very respectful of the indigenous peoples without pulling punches toward their enslaving false religion.
 Boys will love the grosser aspects of life in the bush.
 Exciting, funny, and engaging.
 Ages 7 or 8 and up.
 Some stories are more alarming than others so reading aloud is great if younger children are around.
 Here’s a whole bunch of them!

 Childhood of Famous Americans series – Tells the stories of the childhood of many of our American heroes.
 Our guys just love these at about 8-10 years old.
 There are a very few about folks I don’t consider heroes.
 Some are out of print, some have been reprinted.
 You can find the reprinted ones here.

 Landmark series – A most remarkable series of books about history written for children.
 The thing that makes them great is they asked real adult experts on each subject to write them.
 Irresistable.
 A very, very few mention evolutionary ideas – the ancient history ones.
 Again, some are out of print, some have been reprinted and you can find the reprints here.